FAQ about International selection

 ENS Paris is situated in the very heart of Paris, in the “Quartier Latin”, which has been known for centuries for its rich intellectual and cultural activity.
 It is a wonderful place to live and learn.

-All documents for the application must be submitted on the on-line application portal (but not sent by post).
+All documents must be submitted in electronic format on the on-line application portal (but not sent by post).

-Each year, the international office receives 600 applications, but only 320 to 340 of them are complete with the eligibility criteria respected.
+Each year, the international office receives around 1600 applications, but only 320 to 340 of them are complete with the eligibility criteria respected.
 Around 70 to 80 candidates are on the shortlist and come to Paris.
 20 students are finally selected to become the scholarship holders of the international selection.

 Passport or ID card is not to be translated.

 High school degree and university transcript must be in French or in English.